Sequential Monte Carlo with Gaussian Mixture Approximation for Infinite-Dimensional Statistical Inverse Problems: Numerical Examples

 \section{Numerical Examples}

 In this section, we provide three numerical examples to substantiate the results in Section \ref{Sec.SMC-GM}.
+Compared with SMC-pCN-GM, the reduced SMC-GM algorithm requires fewer computational resources while maintaining satisfactory performance.
+Hence, we mainly report the numerical results of the SMC-GM algorithm.
 We apply the SMC-GM method to two typical inverse problems, including one linear and one nonlinear problem.
 For the nonlinear problem, we also consider a sparse measurement situation as the third example.
 Through these experiments, we demonstrate that the SMC-GM algorithm is faster than SMC-pCN and has strong sampling capabilities for multi-modal posteriors.
 In the following, SMC-pCN is used for comparison.
 Thus we briefly discuss the computational cost of them.
 If we require \(N\) samples, and the number of intermediate measures is \(J\), then SMC-GM method only need to compute the weights in the resampling step for each particle, and a total of \(NJ\) PDEs.
 As for SMC-pCN method, we need to sample a Markov chain for every particle in each layer, the length of the chain can be chosen between 5 and 1000 \cite{Beskos2015SC}.
 In all three numerical examples, we will select Markov chains of length 200, requiring us to solve a total of \(200NJ\) PDEs.
+Note that the method for determining \(h_i\) is described in section \ref{SM-NumericalDetails} in the supplementart material and we estimate the parameters of a Gaussian mixture from samples using the method from \cite{Feng2018}.
+All the programming codes are accessible at \url{https://github.com/jjx323/IPBayesML-SMC-GM}.
+SMC is intrinsically parallel, and so are our implementations.